-Microfluidic Modulation Spectroscopy (MMS) is a novel approach to spectroscopy that combines the advantages of microfluidic technology and infrared spectroscopic techniques.
+Microfluidic Modulation Spectroscopy (MMS) is a novel approach to spectroscopy that combines the advantages of microfluidic technology and infrared spectroscopic techniques to offer a superior protein characterization method.
 Central to MMS is the microfluidic flow cell that is used to control the flow of protein samples, modulating between sample and buffer for real-time background subtraction.
 The technology also utilizes a tunable Quantum Cascade Laser that is at least 1,000 times more intense than conventional light sources, allowing for a maximal signal-to-noise ratio resulting in ultra-high sensitivity.

 Microfluidic modulation spectroscopy has a wide range of applications in the field of protein characterization.
 One of the most notable applications of this technology involves the upstream development and downstream quality assurance of biologic drugs, or biopharmaceuticals.
+MMS can perform protein characterization assays applied to drug target discovery such as protein discovery and antibody discovery, biological drug development (biologics development), and the formulation of protein therapeutics.
 In this field, MMS can help researchers select candidates that are least likely to misfold and most likely to be stable and survive the rigorous drug validation pathway.
 Some specific examples of biomolecule analysis in which MMS can provide valuable insights and save time and money in development include:

 - Antibody drug conjugate characterization, or ADC characterization

 - Biosimilar characterization

 - Membrane protein analysis